OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/sparse_partials.rst

 .. embed-test::
     openmdao.jacobians.tests.test_jacobian_features.TestJacobianForDocs.test_sparse_jacobian

-2. If only some of your jacobian entries change across iterations or if you wish to avoid creating intermediate arrays, you may update the entries in-place.
+2. If only some of your Jacobian entries change across iterations, or if you wish to avoid creating intermediate arrays, you may update the entries in-place.

 .. embed-test::
     openmdao.jacobians.tests.test_jacobian_features.TestJacobianForDocs.test_sparse_jacobian_in_place